 As we wandered round our local supermarket earlier, merchandising teams had clearly been hard at work.
 We were practically tripping over displays of Ferrero Rocher and Lindt chocolates.

 Next, there’s sales team support.
 For example information and education materials.
 Giveaways and presentations.
 These can be less visible to the public than well, the visibility items we mentioned above.
 But, you can guarantee sales teams were presenting to buyers 4 to 6 months ago to get those displays and banners in place today.

-Lastly, and our our this week, is price discounts.
+Lastly, and our focus this week, is price discounts.
 Because, let’s face it, customers love a good bargain.
 We all get a nice endorphin rush, when we think we’ve got something cheaper than it’s meant to be.
 But what’s the impact, when it’s your brand, or your store offering the price discount?

 Price discounts - sales view vs marketing view

 Price discounts divide opinions.
 Sales or account management teams generally love them.
 When your target is to hit a sales number, lowering the price to shift more units just makes sense, doesn’t it?